TeresaValeCruz/PythonTest/README.md

 # PythonTest

-this is a project to test integration VSCode - GitHub
+(changed this) this is a project to test integration VSCode - GitHub added this line